dr-aman-sharma/Data-Science/MS Excell- Earthquakes analysis/MoI_Pendulum_Experiment.md

 - [ ] Mass + inertia + mount position for the ZR10 camera link
 - [ ] Mass + inertia + mount position for the gimbal camera link

-*This document is standalone — no other notes needed to run the experiment and update the model.*